yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 This step is not mandatory, though I prefer to use this method to install Arch Linux, as it provides me the convenience of copying and pasting the commands directly from Arch wiki.

 By default the Arch Linux `root` account password is empty.
-We need to set up a password for `root` account, which is needed for a SSH connection.
+We need to set up a password for `root` account, which is needed for an SSH connection.
 ```bash
 passwd
 ```